Markets Insight

 • All references to guarantees arising under the annuity contract, including optional benefits, are subject to the claims-paying ability of the carrier.

-*S&P 500 Index: February 14, 2020: 3380.16; March 20, 2020: 2305.92.
+1. S&P 500 Index: Feb.
+14, 2020: 3380.16; March 20, 2020: 2305.92.

+ANNUITIES ARE CONSIDERED COMPLEX PRODUCTS AND MAY NOT BE SUITABLE FOR ALL INVESTORS.
+The information is not intended as investment advice and is not a recommendation about managing or investing retirement savings.
+Actual annuity contracts may differ materially from the general overview provided.
 Prior to making any decision with respect to an annuity contract, purchasers must review, as applicable, the offering document, the disclosure document, and the buyer’s guide which contain detailed and additional information about the annuity.
 Any annuity contract is subject in its entirety is to the terms and conditions imposed by the carrier under the contract.
 Withdrawals or surrenders may be subject to surrender charges, and/or market value adjustments, which can reduce the owner’s contract value or the actual withdrawal amount received.
-Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty.
+Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 591⁄2, may be subject to an additional 10% federal income tax penalty.
 Annuities are not FDIC-insured.
 All references to guarantees arising under an annuity contract are subject to the financial strength and claims-paying ability of the carrier.
-This does not constitute legal, accounting or tax advice, and the recipient should consult with his or her legal, accounting or tax adviser regarding the instruments described in this material.

-SIMON Markets LLC operates a technology platform that makes available offerings of structured investments and annuities to financial professionals.
-In operating this technology platform, SIMON Markets LLC earns revenue based on the volume of transactions that take place in these products and would benefit by an increase in sales for these products.
+iCapital Markets LLC operates a platform that makes available financial products to financial professionals.
+In operating this platform, iCapital Markets LLC generally earns revenue based on the volume of transactions that take place in these products and would benefit by an increase in sales for these products.